 Our Anti DDoS service is available for Dedicated Server and Colocation clients, as well as for clients renting server racks.

-DDoS Attacks: Quick Overview
+DDoS Attacks: Brief Overview

 DDoS stands for distributed denial of service.
 A DDoS attack is when requests from multiple hosts are sent to a machine, effectively disrupting its standard operation.